Time for a little Passion Mashin’

 …volunteers seek an important cause, sociability, recognition, satisfaction, fun…

-The personal energy that comes with supporting an organisation doing something we support is what leads to us volunteering for the internal roles that keep the organisation going.
-It can short-lived and that, in-part, can be out down to involvement being all business and no fun.
-Involvement becomes more like a workplace than a voluntary association of motivated people working towards a common organisational goal.
+The personal energy that comes with supporting an organisation doing something we value is what leads to us volunteering for the internal roles that keep the organisation going.
+This can short-lived and that, in-part, can be out down to involvement being all business and no fun.
+Involvement becomes more like a workplace than a convivial, voluntary association of motivated people working towards a common organisational goal.

 Many of us would have experienced those groups where the same old core of people meet and stress about their inability to attract new people or to make progress in their work.
 Meetings become drudgery and attending them becomes not the looking forward to getting together with friends and colleagues with a common interest, but something dispiriting.
 This applies as much to online meetings as to meeting in-person.